Timpanogos Storytelling Festival

-The Timpanogos Storytelling Festival takes place Labor Day weekend at the end of each summer in Lehi, Utah.
-The festival draws a combined attendance of about 26,000 people each year, making it one of the largest storytelling festival in the United States.
-The festival typically lasts two days and invites professional storytellers from throughout the United States.
-In addition to daytime performances on Friday and Saturday, there are typically themed public performances in the evenings, such as Look Who's Talking, Bedtime Stories, My Favorite Stories, and Laughing' Night.
+The Timpanogos Storytelling Festival is an annual storytelling event held in Lehi, Utah on the weekend after Labor Day.
+The festival attracts an attendance of about 26,000 people each year, making it one of the largest storytelling festivals in the United States.
+The event typically lasts three days and features professional storytellers from across the country.
+In addition to daytime performances on Friday and Saturday, there are usually themed evening performances such as Look Who's Talking, Bedtime Stories, My Favorite Stories, and Laughin' Night.